bakdata/kpops/docs/docs/user/references/cli-commands.md

 **Arguments**:

-* `PATH`: Path for a new KPOps project.  [required]
+* `PATH`: Path for a new KPOps project.
+It should lead to an empty (or non-existent) directory.
+The part of the path that doesn't exist will be created.  [required]

 **Options**:

-* `--name TEXT`: Name of the new KPOps project.
-A new directory with the provided name will be created.
-Leave empty to use the existing dir provided via `[PATH]`.
 * `--config-include-opt / --no-config-include-opt`: Whether to include non-required settings in the generated 'config.yaml'  [default: no-config-include-opt]
 * `--help`: Show this message and exit.